New York Marriott Marquis: Revival of plans

 In January 1976, the city negotiated with Portman to revive plans for the hotel.
 By the middle of the year, the city's hotel industry had recovered and was running near capacity.
 Portman Properties officials said in March 1978 that the company could raise $150 million for the hotel if the city government received a $15 million federal action grant.
 The New York City Board of Estimate voted to approve a tax exemption for the hotel that August, thereby permitting Portman Properties to contact potential lenders.
-The Urban Development Corporation (UDC), an agency of the New York state government, was to obtain the land and lease it back to the hotel operators under a long lease.
+The Urban Development Corporation (UDC), an agency of the New York state government, was to obtain the land and lease it back to the hotel operators for a long period; it is unknown how much the UDC paid.
 Later in 1978, the board authorized the city government to apply for the action grant on Portman's behalf.
 Gerald Schoenfeld of the Shubert Organization predicted in September 1978 that the hotel was planned to start construction early the following year.

 By early 1979, the federal grant had still not been approved.
 The federal grant application had been submitted but was held in abeyance until the outside financing was secured.
 The cost of the hotel had risen to at least $240 million by June 1979, though about $60 million of that cost would become from the planned action grant and Portman's equity.
 Equitable Life Assurance was negotiating with several other lenders to write a mortgage to cover the remaining cost.
 Ultimately, Metropolitan Life and Manufacturers Hanover joined Equitable in funding the project.
 Trust Houses Forte of London expressed interest in operating the hotel, but the developers announced in November 1979 that they still had difficulties obtaining financing.
 The operators of the Piccadilly Hotel said the same month that they would not sell to Portman.
 The Piccadilly planned to continue offering low rates for their rooms, as opposed to the luxury prices planned for the Portman Hotel.